HaxeFlixel/haxeflixel.com/src/documents/documentation/01_community/09-website-docs.html.md

 This website is built using the Docpad system and hosted on github.

-The Forum is using opensource forum software called Discourse.
+The Forum is using open source forum software called Discourse.

 We are using Docpad to generate a static site that is hosted on our server.